 By Staff / Baptist Standard

-Jim Turnbo, associational missionary for the Bowie Baptist Association in Texarkana, shares his background and thoughts on church and ministry.
+Jerry Joplin, director of missions for the Lubbock Area Baptist Association in Lubbock, Texas, shares his background and thoughts on church and ministry.